JonArintok/GlyphReactor/README.md

 Toggle full-screen with 'F11'.

-Courses can be added by simply placing text files to the "courses" folder.
+Courses can be added by simply placing text files in the "courses" folder.
 Only ASCII characters are supported.

 To build from source, you will need Scons, and the following libs